The Role of the Governors

 Following a career in the Construction Industry both in the UK and overseas, mostly in Project Management and Finance, I was persuaded, on retirement, to volunteer as a Governor at a Primary School in Gloucestershire.
 In the role of Chair I was heavily involved with the conversion of the school to a sponsored academy working with the Local Authority and Department for Education.

-My main skillsets are Financial and Organisational and I believe passionately about education and learning and on how best to prepare our children to thrive in life in an ever changing world and hope that I may contribute to this.
+My main skill sets are Financial and Organisational.
+I believe passionately about education and learning and on how best to prepare our children to thrive in life in an ever changing world and hope that I may contribute to this.

-After working as a nurse for 32 years, I took early retirement 3 years ago.
+After working as a nurse for thirty two years, I took early retirement three years ago.
 I am now ready for a new challenge and an opportunity to contribute to community life locally.
-I have four grown up children who benefitted from an excellent early education at Parkham Primary School.
-I feel that being a school governor and helping other children gain a sound start to their education will be worthwhile and rewarding.
+I have four grown up children who benefited from an excellent early education at Parkham Primary School.
+I feel that being a school governor and helping other children to gain a sound start to their education will be worthwhile and rewarding.

-A governor since the start of the federation, I'm currently chair of Resources and lead governor on premises and health and safety.
-Both my children attended Parkham and believe that heart of a vibrant community is a successful local school.
+A Governor since the start of the Federation, I am currently chair of Resources and Lead Governor on premises and health and safety.
+Both my children attended Parkham and I believe that the heart of a vibrant community is a successful local school.

 I joined the Flying Start Federation Board of Governors as a parent governor as my daughter is a member of Parkham Primary School.
 I currently live and work in Parkham.
 I feel that being a part of the Board will allow me to help to develop the school and the education that it provides for the children.

 Finance, Curriculum, PE and Sport Premium